viakek/solutions_repo/docs/1 Physics/2 Gravity/Problem_3.md

 The force acting on a payload of mass  $m$ due to Earth (mass   $M$ ) at a distance $r$ from Earth's center is:
 $F = \frac{GMm}{r^2}$
-where $ G $ is the gravitational constant.
+where $G$ is the gravitational constant.

 ### Equation of Motion